 Paragraph 6.
 Stieglitz did not surmise the person involved was “young”, he stated it, and assumed it was Wood.
 He seems not to have known of Louise Norton.
 But why assume the urinal was “shipped”, this is part of the Spalding and Thompson narrative and completely unproven.
 Duchamp said he bought the urinal in a store, it didn’t need to be shipped anywhere by anyone.

 Paragraph 7.
 Finally we get to Louise Norton.
 Here Gammel, instead of accepting that Bradley Bailey’s new evidence makes her account impossible, either deliberately misrepresents it, or simply does not understand.
 Neither is acceptable, although the second may be excusable.
-It was not the address he “presented”, which has indeed been well-known for some time (though Gammel relegated this information to an endnote in her book, as we have previously noted), but an unpublished article and an unknown interview in which Norton stated that Duchamp was the author of Fountain and that he “sent it in”.
+It was not the address that he first “presented”, this had indeed been well-known for some time (though Gammel relegated this information to an endnote in her book, as we have previously noted), but an unpublished article and an unknown interview in which Norton stated that Duchamp was the author of Fountain and that he “sent it in”.
 And again, no shipping was required, there was no “mystery person” only an address on the submission label that could not be Duchamp’s own since that would rather destroy the point of a pseudonymous submission.

 And she might like to answer some of our specific questions?